 If you play it like that, you’re unlikely to have problems.

-2. It’s always better to re-enter by plane as opposed to land - As far as visa runs go, land borders are more difficult.
+2. It’s usually better to re-enter by plane as opposed to land – As far as visa runs go, land borders are generally more difficult (more ‘porous’ borders that see a ton of foot traffic are exceptions to this — the Ciudad del Este crossing to Paraguay/Brazil and the Tijuana land border to the USA, for instance).
 You may encounter dishonest customs officials who will try to get bribe money out of you if they expect you’re doing border runs.
 In my experience, re-entering a country by air is your best option.
-Because of the volume of people airport customs officials deal with, they’re much more likely to take a quick glance at your passport, ask you a question or two and then stamp you through.
+Since they are used to seeing people from a variety of nationalities, they are less likely to single you out and much more likely to take a quick glance at your passport, ask you a question or two and then stamp you through.

 Option 2: 6 Months In/ 6 Months Out

-Here are some countries where border-hopping is NOT an option.
+Here are some countries where border-hopping is not allowed.

 In Brazil and Colombia, you will receive 90 days on arrival.
 If you want to stay longer, you will have to apply for another 90 days at an immigration office.
 After that, you will have to leave the country for 6 months before being eligible to return.